Bartlesville Radio » News » 20th Annual

 News

-20th Annual "Green Country Christmas" Encourages Local Shopping with $30,000+ in Cash & Prizes
+20th Annual "Green Country Christmas" Promotion Encourages Local Shopping with $30,000+ in Cash & Prizes

 Local shoppers have the opportunity to win more than $30,000 in cash and prizes during the 20th Annual “Shop at Home for the Holidays” Green Country Christmas promotion in Bartlesville and Dewey, sponsored by KWON-KYFM-KRIG-KPGM and the Examiner-Enterprise.